 - Go for gentle stroking and petting.

-You can also indulge in a few activities that imitate the normal cat behavior –
+You can also indulge in a few activities that imitate the normal cat behaviour –

 - Head nuzzling